Jiawei-Shen/ballc-js/README.md

 # BAllC-JS
-Welcome to the BAllC-JS.

-This project provides a Javascript tool to read and query the BAllC files.
+Welcome to the BAllC-JS!
+This package provides a Javascript tool to read and query the BAllC files.
 The original C++ BAllC project is available [here](https://github.com/jksr/ballcools).

 ## Install